Data Protection Policy

 7. LAWFUL BASES OF PROCESSING

-We acknowledge that processing may be only be carried out where a lawful basis for that processing exists and we have assigned a lawful basis against each processing activity.
+We acknowledge that processing may only be carried out where a lawful basis for that processing exists and we have assigned a lawful basis against each processing activity.

 Where no other lawful basis applies, we may seek to rely on the employee’s consent in order to process data.

-However, we recognise the high standard attached to its use.
+However, we recognize the high standard attached to its use.
 We understand that consent must be freely given, specific, informed and unambiguous.
 Where consent is to be sought, we will do so on a specific and individual basis where appropriate.
-Employees will be given clear instructions on the desired processing activity, informed of the consequences of their consent and of their clear right to withdraw consent at any time.
+Employees will be given clear instructions on the desired processing activity, informed of the consequences of their consent, and of their clear right to withdraw consent at any time.